GianlucaPaolocci/Sound-classification-on-Raspberry-Pi-with-Tensorflow/README.md

   Set the right path where you downloaded the dataset in your code.

-  Set the right path where you want to save the trained model and fit parameters.
+  Set the right path where you want to save the trained model.

-  Run "trainModel.py" on your PC/Workstation
+  Run "trainModel.py" on your PC/Workstation.

 3. **RUN THE MODEL**

-  Export the trained model on you Raspberry Pi.
+  Export the trained model on you Raspberry Pi ('model.meta', 'model.index', 'checkpoint', 'model.data-00000-of-00001').

   Export 'fit_params.npy' on your Raspberry Pi.